This post is also available in: Svenska

 Mild croup where the child is experiencing a light barking cough without the labored breathing, is not dangerous.
 However, it usually affects both children and parents’ sleep.
 Learn how to assess whether your child has difficulty breathing in the post about labored breathing in children.

 Severe croup, where the child has difficulty breathing, and every inhalation is noisy, can become dangerous.
 In rare cases, often in young children, and children with particularly narrow or malformed respiratory tract, the condition can become life-threatening if it is not treated in hospital.

 What should I do when my child gets a croup?

 When your child has a coughing attack, you should:

 This is so important!
 When a child with croup gets upset, the coughing begins, and my impression is that it exacerbates the swelling of the airways itself.
-So take the baby up into your arms, comfort and sing their favorite lullaby.
-If the baby stops coughing and falls asleep, let the baby sleep slightly upright on your lap or against your chest.
-If the child sleeps peacefully for an hour, you can place them in their bed.
+So take your child up into your arms, comfort and sing their favorite lullaby.
+If your child stops coughing and falls asleep, let them sleep slightly upright on your lap or against your chest.
+If they sleep peacefully for an hour, you can place them in their bed.